ASLK/CGER: Brussels headquarters complex

 The CGER was first lodged in a former private residence, the Hôtel de Marnix at 13, rue du Chêne/Eikstraat, which was demolished in the 1880s for the erection of the Athénée royal de Bruxelles.
 In 1874, the CGER moved into a brand-new neo-Renaissance building designed by architect Antoine Trappeniers at no. 31 of the newly created Place de Brouckère/De Brouckèreplein.
 In 1888, the CGER decided to build another head office on the nearby Rue du Fossé aux Loups/Wolvengracht, which was designed by architect Hendrik Beyaert (with assistance from Paul Hankar for metalwork design) and completed in 1893.
 Meanwhile, the CGER sold its former building in 1891 to Prosper and Edouard Wielemans, who remodeled it with added floors into the famed Hotel Métropole, opened in 1894.

 The Former ASLK/CGER headquarters complex|ASLK/CGER complex bordering the Rue du Fossé aux Loups was later enlarged on several occasions: in 1901–1904 (architect Henri Van Dievoet), 1910–1918 (arch.
 Alban Chambon), 1930–1934 and 1947–1953 (arch.
 Alfred Chambon), 1969–1975 (arch.
 Marcel Lambrichs and associates), and 1980–1986 (arch.
 Albert De Doncker, Philippe Samyn, Walter Bresseleers, and Jacques Wybauw for remodeling of the south block, later demolished; Erauw, Lievens and Douglas (ELD) architects in the north block).
 Alfred Chambon's second extension, designed in 1946–1947 and inaugurated in 1953 on the location of the former director's residence, displays an original monumental style with stone and copper-clad façades and a decorative frieze by sculptor Oscar Jespers, as well as state-of-the-art technical facilities inside.
 One of the 1980s extensions collapsed in 2013 during renovation.

-In 2011, following the acquisition of the Belgian operations of Fortis Group by BNP Paribas, BNP Paribas Fortis sold the complex's southern block to property developed Allfin for mixed-use redevelopment including apartments, office space, and a school.
+In 2011, following the acquisition of the Belgian operations of Fortis Group by BNP Paribas, BNP Paribas Fortis sold the complex's southern block to property developed Allfin for mixed-use redevelopment including a hotel, apartments, office space, and a school.